Fundraising from local businesses

 - Be no longer than one side of A4 if possible

-- Be addressed specifically to the person you are writing to – try to find out their name before sending the letter.
+- Be addressed specifically to the person you are writing to – try to find out their name before writing the letter.

 - Include details of what you want the money for, how much you need and who it will benefit

-There are two sample letters below.
+There is a sample letter below.
 If you don’t hear back after sending your letter, follow it up with another phone call or visit.
-People running businesses can be very busy, and may need reminding about the donation you have asked for.
+People running businesses can be very busy and may need reminding about the donation you have asked for.